Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Effect of microlensing on parameter estimation of GWs: Bayesian Analysis

 Of the four parameters, the spin parameters seem to be biased the most, especially the precession effective spin $\chi_\mathrm{p}$, as compared to the chirp mass $\mathcal{M}_\mathrm{det}$ and the symmetric mass-ratio $\eta$.
 This is also true in the usual parameter estimations of the unlensed signals owing to their appearance in the different post-Newtonian orders.
-Chirp mass and symmetric mass-ratio give the most dominant effect at 0th PN order of GW phasing while $\chi_\mathrm{eff}$ and $\chi_\mathrm{p}$ appear at 1.5 PN and 2.5 PN orders, respectively \citep{arun2005parameter, schmidt2015towards, isoyama2020post}.
-The recoveries for $\chi_\mathrm{p}$ are bad across most of the parameter space in each row, especially in the wave zone, and seem to decrease as we move down the row toward heavier mass binaries.
-Since the signal length itself decreases with increasing binary mass, \textit{the bad recoveries for longer signals indicate that microlensing and spin-precession are quite degenerate with each other}.
-It is worth noting that even for the modest values in our microlensing parameter space, such as $(M_\mathrm{Lz},~y)\sim (10^2,~1)$, the recovery of $\chi_\mathrm{p}$ show significant biases.
-This suggests that the modulations caused by microlensing may be mimicked closely by the presence of a non-zero $\chi_\mathrm{p}$, and vice-versa.
+Chirp mass and symmetric mass-ratio give the most dominant effect at 0th PN order of GW phasing while $\chi_\mathrm{eff}$ and $\chi_\mathrm{p}$ appear at 1.5 PN and 2.5 PN orders, respectively \citep{arun2005parameter, Schmidt:2014iyl, Isoyama:2020lls}.
+The recoveries for $\chi_\mathrm{p}$ exhibit biases across most of the parameter space in each row, particularly in the wave zone, and these biases appear to decrease as we move down the row toward heavier mass binaries.
+This suggests that the biases in $\chi_\mathrm{p}$ are correlated with the length of the microlensed signal.
+It is also worth noting that even for the modest values in our microlensing parameter space, such as $(M_\mathrm{Lz},~y)\sim (10^2,~1)$, the recovery of $\chi_\mathrm{p}$ show significant biases.
+Thus, \textit{the bad recoveries for longer signals indicate that microlensing and spin-precession are degenerate with each other.
+Therefore, any signal showing signs of precession must also be analysed for the presence of microlensing signatures to break the degeneracy.
+However, vice-versa may not be true, i.e., it is unlikely that the presence of precession can bias microlensing searches.
+This is because the unlensed parameter space is always a subset of the microlensed parameter space. }

 Similarly, in \ref{fig:PE_bias_2}, we show the bias in the recoveries of the extrinsic parameters, i.e., luminosity distance ($d_\mathrm{L}$), inclination ($\theta_\mathrm{JN}$), RA ($\alpha$), Dec. ($\delta$), polarisation angle ($\psi$) and coalescence phase $\phi$.
 We do not show the recoveries of trigger time $t_\mathrm{c}$ as we do not see any appreciable bias in its recovery.
 Among all the cases studied here, the absolute errors for $t_\mathrm{c}$ never exceeded $5\%$.
 We notice that the most affected parameter is the luminosity distance, as it gets directly affected due to the modulations in the amplitude induced by microlensing.
 On the other hand, the sky position parameters Ra and Dec are among the best-recovered parameters not affected by microlensing.
 This is expected since the localization of GW sources is mainly based on the observed time delays between each pair of interferometers.
 Since microlensing does not affect the observed trigger times, the localisation is not affected except when microlensing effects are extreme.